eevanwong/eevanwong/README.md

 ### 🙌 About

 I'm an incoming second year Systems Design Engineering student at the University of Waterloo.
-I'm interested in a lot of development, competitive sports and esports, and anything inbetween!
+I'm interested in development in web and distributed systems, as well as competitive sport, esports, and anything inbetween!

 Currently, I'm a Full Stack Developer @Heka-Health, and a Web Team Lead @Waterloop.